-There is a glaring need within the nonprofit community for endowment guidance – a need that could best be met by an investment manager with a holistic focus on endowments.
+There is a palpable need within the nonprofit community for endowment guidance – a need that could best be met by an investment manager with a holistic focus on endowments.

-There are plenty of investment managers who can manage funds.
+There are plenty of investment managers who can manage assets.
 There are plenty of fundraising consultants who can direct a campaign.
 But nobody properly addresses the whole endowment program, especially common concerns like structure, documentation, and nurturing donor confidence.
 After all, if an endowment is spent down, who cares that it was invested well?
 My mission is to build healthier, more stable nonprofit organizations by bringing comprehensive endowment training, guidance, and management to the market.

 A new holistic approach

 There really is no existing handbook or curriculum that squarely addresses the need.
-But with the help of unpublished material I found and augmented with research over several years, I created what became Endowment 101.
+So after extensive research, I created what became Endowment 101.
 It’s a comprehensive planning process that starts with a question that rarely gets asked: What does success for an endowment program look like?
 For most, this leads to recognizing growth through new gifts as a primary goal, which, in turn, requires pursuing the right policies and culture to nurture donor confidence.

 Testing the market

 As a market test, I created my own seminar series and tried various means of marketing it.
-Ultimately, the registration responses were strong enough that I could narrow my focus to well-known organizations only and quit marketing ahead of schedule to avoid running out of space.
+The resulting registration responses were so strong that I narrowed my focus to well-known organizations only and still cut off registrations early to meet space constraints.
 The experience validated market interest and yielded a wealth of insight into nonprofits’ needs and appetite for our methodologies through written evaluations and onsite follow up visits.
 Organizations with one or more participants included:

 Church Health Center Memphis Library Foundation